uma-dev/GCP-course/notes.md

 In order to get logs from Google Compute Engine VMs, you have to install **Logging agent** (based on fluentd).

 If you want logs from on-premises, you can use BindPlane tool from Blue Medora or the cloud Logging API.

+#### Audit and Security Logs

+The related logs are:
+- **Access Transparency Logs** (needs gold support or above): Captures Actions performed by GCP team on your cloud resources.
+- **Clod Audit Logs**: Represents who did a change when and where. (which service, which operation, what resource and who is making the call). <br>
+ The different Audit logs (default enabled?):

+  - __Admin activity logs__ (yes)
+    - -> API calls or other actions that modify configuration of resources.
+    - -> VM Creation, Patching resources, Change IAM permissions, etc.
+  - __Data access logs__ (no)
+    - -> Reading configuration of resources.
+    - -> Listing resources.
+  - __System Event Audit Logs__ (yes)
+    - -> Google Cloud administrative actions.
+    - -> On host maintenance, Instance preemption, Automatic restart.
+  - __Policy Denied Audit Logs__ (yes)
+    - -> When user or service account access is denied.
+    - -> Security policy violation logs.